Mischler Financial Group: History

-Management
+Key people

 Walter Mischler

 Walter Mischler, the founder of the firm (now retired) remains chairman emeritus of Mischler Financial Group.
 He graduated from the United States Military Academy at West Point and served as an infantry officer for the United States Army during the Vietnam War.
 After sustaining combat injuries that led to his service-disabled veteran certification and leaving the military, Mischler worked in sales for companies like Procter & Gamble, Squibb Pharmaceutical, and Black & Decker.
 Mischler was working for Liberty Capital Markets Inc. as an account executive when he learned of California's Disabled Veteran Business Enterprise (DVBE) Program, and left his job to start his own business and Mischler Financial Group was created in 1994.